swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in libraries.md

 ## Why do we need this?

 Before diving into how to adopt this protocol in your library, let's take a step back and talk about why we even need to have this unified API.
-A common need of services is to either schedule long running work like sending keep alive pings in the background or to handle new incoming work like handling new TCP connections.
+A common need for services is to either schedule long running work like sending keep alive pings in the background or to handle new incoming work like handling new TCP connections.
 Before Concurrency was introduced services put their work into separate threads using things like `DispatchQueue`s or NIO `EventLoop`s.